-No. Instructors are not required to ask students for a University Approved Absence every time they miss class.
+No. Instructors should not ask students for a University Approved Absence every time they miss class.
 Instructors have the authority to make academic adjustments without official notice from the University Approved Absence Office.
 It is not required for professors to receive a University Approved Absence notification to work with a student.

 Can instructors work independently with students on their class absence?

 Yes.
 Instructors have the authority to work directly with students on their absence regardless if it falls under the criteria of a University Approved Absence.
 We encourage instructors to work directly with students whenever possible.